martinrist/reactive-with-rxjs-bacon/content.md

 --

-- Pulls together a number of techniques we've seen here:
+- Pulls together a number of techniques we've seen so far
     - Creating `Observable`s from DOM events
     - Filtering (>2 characters)
     - Backpressure - waiting for `keyup` events to settle down before querying